 Because this is a praxis-oriented course blending critical discussions with critical making exercises, we have to use our class time efficiently.
 We won’t always have the luxury of engaging in leisurely, seminar-style discussions of our readings (see this for more about my reading selections).
 Nevertheless, I do want to ensure that we make time to address particular passages from the readings that resonate strongly for you, that we grapple with any burning questions they raise for you, that we address any frustrations or excitement or discomfort they generate for you.
 So, if there are particular texts or topics or questions – or themes that extend across various readings or weekly themes – that you find especially compelling, you’re invited to “flag” those items for our in-class agenda.
 (Your predecessors in previous sections of “Maps as Media” have asked that I implement this requirement.)

-three two occasions over the course of the semester – on any three two weeks of your choosing (ideally, not the last weeks!) – you’ll offer a brief (150-word max) response to the week’s readings and their significance within the broader context of the class.
+On at least two occasions over the course of the semester – on any two weeks of your choosing (ideally, not the last two weeks!) – you’ll offer a brief (150-word maximum!) response to the week’s readings and their significance within the broader context of the class.
 If a particular week’s readings riled you up or moved you, that’s your cue to post.
 Describe what resonated for you or troubled you or confused you; share a passage or quotation you’d like us to unpack together; pose some questions you want us to take up in our discussion.
-Please post your responses as comments to the appropriate day’s page on our class website (you’ll have to log in in order to post).
-Your three two posts are due by noon on Wednesdays before class, and altogether they’re worth 10% of your final grade.
+Please post your responses as comments to the appropriate day’s page on our class website.
+Your two posts are due by noon on Wednesdays before class, and altogether they’re worth 10% of your final grade.

 Your fifteen-minute presentation-and-discussion should consist of two parts: (1) a critique and (2) a critical-creative application prototype.
 The critique should focus on a single mapping project and should employ some of the critical tools and criteria we discuss in Week 3.
 Your application is a critical-creative attempt to apply to your own research project the same effective and/or ineffective techniques used in the map you’ve critiqued.
 You might choose to exaggerate the failures of that map by creating a parody – or you might choose to try out some helpful features from your critique subject in order to generate mapping techniques that might aid in your own work.
 Be sure to identify what elements inspired you and why, and how and where we can see those elements’ influence in your map.
 Your application can take virtually any form and format – from a drawing to a paper prototype, from a quilt to a sound map.
 Keep in mind that this is only a prototype – a rough sketch, a maquette, a “napkin drawing”; we’re more concerned in this context with the ideas behind your project than with your execution.